Network throughput: Asymptotic throughput

 As well as its use in general network modeling, asymptotic throughput is used in modeling performance on massively parallel computer systems, where system operation is highly dependent on communication overhead, as well as processor performance.
-In these applications, asymptotic throughput is used in Xu and Hwang model (more general than Hockney's approach) which includes the number of processors, so that both the latency and the asymptotic throughput are functions of the number of processors.
+In these applications, asymptotic throughput is used modeling which includes the number of processors, so that both the latency and the asymptotic throughput are functions of the number of processors.

 Peak measured throughput

-The above values are theoretical or calculated.
-Peak measured throughput is throughput measured by a real, implemented system, or a simulated system.
+Where asymptotic throughput is a theoretical or calculated capacity, peak measured throughput is throughput measured on a real implemented system, or on a simulated system.
 The value is the throughput measured over a short period of time; mathematically, this is the limit taken with respect to throughput as time approaches zero.
 This term is synonymous with instantaneous throughput.
 This number is useful for systems that rely on burst data transmission; however, for systems with a high duty cycle, this is less likely to be a useful measure of system performance.

 Maximum sustained throughput

-This value is the throughput averaged or integrated over a long time (sometimes considered infinity).
-For high duty cycle networks, this is likely to be the most accurate indicator of system performance.
-The maximum throughput is defined as the asymptotic throughput when the load (the amount of incoming data) is very large.
-In packet switched systems where the load and the throughput always are equal (where packet loss does not occur), the maximum throughput may be defined as the minimum load in bit/s that causes the delivery time (the latency) to become unstable and increase towards infinity.
-This value can also be used deceptively in relation to peak measured throughput to conceal packet shaping.
+Maximum sustained throughput is the throughput averaged or integrated over a long time.
+For networks under constant load, this is likely to be the most accurate indicator of system performance.
+The maximum throughput is defined as the asymptotic throughput when the load is large.
+In packet-switched networks while packet loss is not occurring, the load and the throughput always are equal.
+The maximum throughput may be defined as the minimum load in bit/s that causes packet loss or causes the latency to become unstable and increase towards infinity.